r4dat/coursera_data_clean/README.md

 This join command creates a new dataframe with: sid,activity(integer),activity(string).
 So one line might be: '3 1 Walking'. the [,3] at the end of the join selects only this last column and assigns it to complete's activity column thus replacing 1 with Walking and so on.

 But wait, all we want are variables dealing with mean and standard deviation (or 'std' as the data dictionary abbreviates it).
 Previously we've used integer based indexing, but we can also use column names.So how do we know which ones to pick?
-The *grep* funtion allows us to search for strings and return those containing pre-defined patterns which is done below.
+The *grep* function allows us to search for strings and return those containing pre-defined patterns which is done below.
 E.g. this *grep* searches for "sid" or "activity" or any strings containing mean or std anywhere in the word without regard to case.
 You'll note that we're turning *grep* loose on the full column names.
 So grep will return only those column names we search for, effectively recreating the **complete** dataframe with all rows, but only the columns grep found.
 ```{r}
     complete = complete[,
                     grep(pattern="sid|activity|*mean*|*std*",